kaist-cp/cs431/README.md

 - [Rust](https://www.rust-lang.org/): The programming language for homework assignments.
   Rust's ownership type system significantly simplifies the development of large-scale system software.
-  Familiarize yourself with Rust by visiting [this page](https://cp.kaist.ac.kr/helpdesk#technical-expertise).

 - [ChatGPT](https://chat.openai.com/) or other Large Language Models (LLMs) (optional): Useful for completing your homework.
     + In an AI-driven era, learning to effectively utilize AI in programming is crucial.